UNINETTSigma2/documentation/support/how_to_write_good_support_requests.md

 Never send support requests to staff members directly
 -----------------------------------------------------

-Always send them to <support-uit@notur.no> and staff members will pick them up there.
-On <support-uit@notur.no> they get tracked and have higher visibility.
+Always send them to <support@metacenter.no> and staff members will pick them up there.
+On <support@metacenter.no> they get tracked and have higher visibility.
 Some staff members work on the support line only part time.
-Sending the request to <support-uit@notur.no> makes sure that somebody will pick it up.
+Sending the request to <support@metacenter.no> makes sure that somebody will pick it up.

 Give descriptive subject